btcnyc/classes/README.md

 ---

-## 🌐 Website (Coming Soon)
+## 🌐 Website

-We’re publishing these materials as a clean docs site using [MkDocs Material](https://squidfunk.github.io/mkdocs-material/).
+We publish these materials as a clean docs site using [MkDocs Material](https://squidfunk.github.io/mkdocs-material/).
-You’ll soon be able to browse all lessons at:
+Browse the live site for all lessons at:

 👉 **[https://btcnyc.github.io/classes/](https://btcnyc.github.io/classes/)**